alanjcfs/rg.nvim/README.md

 ## How to Use

-With ripgrep installed, you can use
+With [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) installed, you can use

 ```
 :Rg "def show"